NethServer/nethserver-base/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_PackageManager.rst

 ..
 NOTE::

-   Optional packages can be installed also *after* the installation of the relative component: click the :guilabel:`Apply` button again and select them from the summary screen.
+   Optional components can be installed also *after* the installation of the relative module: click the :guilabel:`Apply` button again and select them from the summary screen.

 Installed software
 ==================

-It lists RPM packages installed on your system.
-Where available, it is possible to open the development page by clicking on the package name.
+It lists RPM packages installed on the system.
 Packages are sorted alphabetically.
 Displayed fields are:

 Name
     Name of the RPM package.